collet/isa-devops/demos/Demo_AlmostFinal.md

 ## Planning

   * Constraints:
-    * 15 minutes for the team, around 30 minutes for the jury (for general and individual questions)
+    * 15 minutes for the team, around 30 minutes for the jury (for questions)
     * Remote

   * Planning: